Why Do Classic Cars Need Specialist Insurance?

 Insuring them properly is not the same as insuring a modern daily driver.
 Values fluctuate with restorations and the market, mileage is usually limited, and many classics spend more time garaged than on the road.

 Classic car insurance addresses these unique needs with agreed values, limited mileage options, and specialist understanding of restoration and modification.
+If you own an imported classic, additional cover considerations apply.

-Agreed Value vs Market Value
+Should You Choose Agreed Value or Market Value Cover?

 Market Value